-T.O.P. invites LXV a promising artist from Pennsylvania.
+T.O.P. invites LXV an artist from Pennsylvania for an interview.
 His album “Clear” was the one that triggered our interest and called our attention a lot.

 These muses instill in ‘Clear’ a mournful quality and, at times, a redemptive one.
 The fractured voices in ‘Clear’ represent the existential churning of the world, a churning which suggests there is a world underneath this imposed reality, just under the surface, wavering in and out of view.